arogachev/arogachev.com/_pages/portfolio/2015-1-tatyana-nazarenko.md

 ## Background

-Working at "Fora" company, at some point I decided to move beyond PHP / Yii, learn and try other languages and frameworks.
+Working at "FORA" company, at some point I decided to move beyond PHP / Yii, learn and try other languages and frameworks.

 I chose Ruby language and Ruby on Rails framework.
 I heard a lot about speed and convenience of development with Rails and also about its influence on other frameworks.

-I remembered that my friend Tatyana (head of the department where I worked at "Bars Stroy") was needing a personal site.
+I remembered that my friend Tatyana (head of the department where I worked at "Bars-Stroy") was needing a personal site.
 She does professional photographing in own studio and outside.
 Tatyana complained that though social networks cover her needs, nevertheless they have some cons: